Tech-Recruiter-Justin/Learn_JavaScript/README.md

 ### Default Params

+A quicker way compared to how default values are traditionally set

 ```javascript
 //example, the default print out out be "1"
 function (x = 1){
 	console.log(x);
 }
 ```

+### Spread

 ## Syntaxes